[amazon_auto_links id="280537"]

 4.1.
 States that Allow Common-Law Marriage

-This section will help you if you and your partner are from these states.
 Certificates of common-law marriage from other states are accepted in California.
-All these states have different laws for common-law marriage.
-Few states have withdrawn from common-law marriage.
+However, all these states have different laws for common-law marriage, and few states have withdrawn from it.

 Now, let us see the states.
 Below are a few states as of 2023: